 Ai Composing Emotional Soundtrack / Music Compositions Artificial intelligence

 Artificial intelligence (AI) and research into music compositions began more than a decade ago, and several organizations have developed AI technologies to compose music without human intervention.
-However, a new wave has emerged that has the potential for artificial intelligence in the creative economy, which also happens to include musical composition.
-Startups and incumbents are using AI to make music, and some have been very successful.
+However, a new wave has emerged that has the potential for artificial intelligence in the creative economy, including musical composition.
+Startups and incumbents are using AI to make music, writing text and some have been very successful.

 Aiva Technologies was established in 2016 and its team is working on developing AI scripts to create emotional soundtracks for ads, videos, games, and movies.
 AI music composers create original, copyright-free music that you can use in your latest YouTube videos, social media videos, and ads.
 You need to be a sound designer or musician to produce a soundtrack for your videos.
 AI music composers allow you to upload pre-recorded music and create variations of it.

 It acts as a creative assistant to help songwriters with their music production.
 It can also be used to make variations on existing songs by allowing its users to create music from scratch.
 Aiva Technologies released its first title, Aopus 1: Piano Soloa, and in subsequent years released albums and composed music for video games.

 As a virtual artist of artificial intelligence, Aiva has been trained in over 30,000 classical compositions and relies on mathematical algorithms to represent patterns from music theory.
 Aiva allows its users to define metrics such as genre, and it lists twelve genres available to its users, along with tempo and length.

 Aiva composes picture-synchronous music based on visual information from video games.
 In real-time synchronized composition data such as game intensity, colors and actions are interpreted and the soundtrack is composed to match the events on the screen.